Couchers-org/couchers/app/backend/templates/email_changed_confirmation_old_email.md

 {% from "macros.html" import button %}
 Hi {{ escape(user.name) }}!

-You asked for your email to be changed on Couchers.org.
+You requested that your email be changed on Couchers.org.

 The new email address is {{ escape(user.new_email) }}.